-Base Mini Coopers run with a turbocharged 134-horsepower 1.5-liter three-cylinder engine; Cooper S gets a 2.0-liter turbo four-cylinder worth 189 horses; all-new six-speed manual and automatic transmissions for both versions.
+Base Coopers run with turbocharged three-cylinder engines; The S version gets a 2.0-liter turbo four-cylinder; six-speed manual and automatic transmissions for both.